itrust-consulting/OpenTRICK/docs/INSTALL.md

      - ./deployment-ldap.env
 ```

-    Adapt the environment, port settings and other settings in the above files.
+    Adapt the environment, port settings and other settings in the above files if needed.

     Create a folder .cache in this directory.
 Provide atleast Read, Write, Execute permissions
     to Owner and Read permissions to members of group and others.